In this 4-minute read:

 - You received a First Draw Paycheck Protection Program Loan and, before the Second Draw Paycheck Protection Program Loan is disbursed, will have used the full loan amount (including any increase) of the First Draw Paycheck Protection Program Loan only for eligible expenses

 - You have not and will not receive another Second Draw Paycheck Protection Program Loan

 - You are not a business concern or entity (a) for which an entity created in or organized under the laws of the People’s Republic of China or the Special Administrative Region of Hong Kong, or that has significant operations in the People’s Republic of China or the Special Administrative Region of Hong Kong, owns or holds, directly or indirectly, not less than 20 percent of the economic interest of the business concern or entity, including as equity shares or a capital or profit interest in a limited liability company or partnership; or (b) that retains, as a member of the board of directors of the business concern, a person who is a resident of the People’s Republic of China

 - You are not required to submit a registration statement under section 2 of the Foreign Agents Registration Act of 1938 (22 U.S.C.
 612)

 Let Womply help you apply for your PPP loans!

 As you may know, it’s free to apply for a PPP loan, and we know you have lots of choices.
 So why should you let Womply connect you with an approved SBA lender?
 Because we know what we’re doing and people love the help we provide.
 We’ve helped over 200,000 businesses, contractors, sole proprietors, and self-employed individuals with their PPP loans.
 Don’t wait!
-The deadline is March 31, 2021.
+The deadline for application submission is May 31, 2021.